ZoroZero/session-based-websocket-authorization-for-nestjs/README.md

-# Session based authorization from Nest.js
+# Session based WebSockets authorization for Nest.js

 This is a code sample for my [article](https://trejgun.github.io/articles/session-based-websocket-authorization-for-nestjs)